Information Resources for Violence, Trauma, and Abuse

 Violence and Abuse in Rural America Topic Guide

-Provides an overview of violence and abuse in rural America, answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.
-Product of the Rural Health Information Hub funded by a cooperative agreement through HRSA's Federal Office of Rural Health Policy.
+Provides an overview of violence and abuse in rural America.
+Answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.

 Sponsor: Federal Office of Rural Health Policy (FORHP)